Failure to Thrive (FTT) in Children

 How is failure to thrive diagnosed in a child?

 Failure to thrive is usually diagnosed by a healthcare provider.
 Babies are weighed and measured by a healthcare provider during routine checkups.
 The provider will give your child a physical exam.
 The exam will include checking the baby's growth, development, and functioning.
+Your baby's doctor may also order lab test to help diagnose the cause of your baby's failure to thrive.
+In extreme cases, your child may need to stay in the hospital.
+This is so the provider can evaluate your baby, observe their response to appropriate feeding, and to involve a feeding team if other efforts have not worked.

 How is failure to thrive treated in a child?